mahdirahmani1376/0_ta_100_code_challenge/README.md

 3. RUN `docker-compose up -d` to bring up your containers
 4. RUN ` docker-compose exec --user root app .docker-compose/commands/bootup`
 5. OPEN `http://localhost` to check if everything is working
+6. Make sure config values are set in MainApp refer to `Commands/Cron` section of this readme

 ## Project structure